WELCOME TO THE UW–MADISON DEPARTMENT OF PHYSICS

 There are specific math courses listed as prerequisites for our Physics courses.
 Depending on your interest in math (some Physics majors also major in Math as well), the courses you select may be different.
 A typical math sequence is: MATH 221, MATH 222, MATH 234, MATH 319, MATH 340, MATH 321, MATH 322.
 MATH 320 is an alternative course majors may pursue instead of taking both MATH 319 and MATH 340.
 Please consult with an advisor when choosing your Mathematics courses, particularly before deciding on one of the honors sequences in Math.
 We do not recommend the honors sequences for physics majors unless you are considering a second major in Math.

-MATH 222 Calculus and Analytic Geometry 2: MATH 222 is also a prerequisite for PHYSICS 247 but can be taken concurrently.
+MATH 222 Calculus and Analytic Geometry 2: A prerequisite for PHYSICS 247 but can be taken concurrently.

 MATH 234 Calculus--Functions of Several Variables: MATH 234 is a prerequisite for PHYSICS 248 but can be taken concurrently.
-It is typically taken to complete the sequence MATH 221/MATH 222/MATH 234.
+If you are not taking the PHYSICS 247/PHYSICS 248/PHYSICS 249 intro sequence, you will still need this course for PHYSICS 311 and PHYSICS 322.

 MATH 321 Applied Mathematical Analysis: Techniques for solving problems in the physical sciences, engineering, and applied mathematics, using advanced calculus and analytic function theory.
-It is recommended that MATH 321 be taken before taking PHYSICS 322.
-MATH 321 is highly recommended for physics majors but requires a significant time commitment.
+For students interested in more abstract math, taking MATH 521 would be equivalent.
+It is recommended that MATH 321 be taken before PHYSICS 322 but especially before you take either PHYSICS 448 /PHYSICS 531.
+Note that this course is a significant time commitment.

 Chemistry